How to Increase Emotional Resilience to Withstand Adversity

 Magnesium

-Magnesium is a mineral that’s often lacking in even healthy diets.
+Magnesium is an important mineral that’s often lacking in the modern diet.

 Getting adequate magnesium can make you more resilient to stress, help you sleep, and improve your mood and ability to focus.